MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockRenderLighting.md

 Okay, so we can make blocks that are different shapes, which is awesome!
 But what if we want more cool options?
 How does a stained glass block work, anyhow?

-Let’s explore some fun effects using the render options available through the ***material_instances*** component.
+Let's explore some fun effects using the render options available through the ***material_instances*** component.

 ## Prerequisites

-It’s recommended that the following be completed before beginning this tutorial:
+It's recommended that the following be completed before beginning this tutorial:

 - [Custom Blocks Part One: The Simplest Block](AddCustomDieBlock.md)
 - [Custom Blocks Part Two: Geometry and Material Instances](AdvancedCustomBlocks.md)